Brunei–Cambodia relations: Security relations

 There is also a co-operation between the Royal Brunei Navy and Royal Cambodian Navy in security with both countries exchange views on the current development in the bilateral defence relations.
 Brunei also assisting Cambodia in the English Language Courses which offered by the Brunei Darussalam's Ministry of Defence to the Royal Cambodian Armed Forces and Cambodia has participated on the Brunei International Shooting Skills Arms Meet (BISAM) and the ASEAN Armies Rifles' Meeting (AARM).

+The trip, which served as Hun Manet's first to Brunei, occurred from 23 to 26 July 23 to July 2019.
+Even though this was planned ahead of time and was consistent with a number of visits Hun Manet has been making to other neighboring capitals, it happened at a busy time for regional security due to worries about a Chinese military facility in Cambodia and the Vietnam-China standoff in the South China Sea.
+In addition to these discussions, he also had a number of additional engagements during his stay that were connected to military.